Luke-SNAW/Luke-SNAW.github.io/vault/dev.javascript.tools.visual.md

 - [color](https://github.com/Qix-/color) - Javascript color conversion and manipulation library
 - [timeago.js](https://github.com/hustcc/timeago.js) - 🕗 ⌛ timeago.js is a tiny(2.0 kb) library used to format date with `*** time ago` statement.
 - [Cheetah Grid](https://github.com/future-architect/cheetah-grid) - The fastest open-source data table for web.
-- [Delivering 3D Scenes to the Web](https://rd.nytimes.com/projects/delivering-3d-scenes-to-the-web) - NY shares four demos that showcase the methods that it has found most useful for publishing photogrammetry to the web.
 - [Shepherd](https://github.com/shipshapecode/shepherd) - Guide your users through a tour of your app
 - [Lexical](https://github.com/facebook/lexical) is an extensible text editor framework that provides excellent reliability, accessibility and performance.
 - [DFlex](https://github.com/dflex-js/dflex) - A Drag-and-Drop library for all JavaScript frameworks implementing an enhanced transformation mechanism to manipulate DOM elements.